Updated January 2020

-Tubeless rims are more commonly solid alloy wheels with a lip or ridge (left) to help locate and seal the tyre bead securely on the rim.
-This lip is also considered a safety feature which stops the tyre coming off the rim should it deflate on the move.
-In my experience the lip works.
+Tubeless rims are usually cast wheels with a lip or ridge (right) to help locate and seal the tyre bead securely on the rim.
+This lip is considered a safety feature which stops the tyre coming off the rim should it deflate on the move.
+In my experience, it works.
 You will feel the softened tubeless tyre long before it comes off the rim and can keep riding without it coming off the rim.

-But this lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
+This lip also makes removing and mounting the tyre difficult by the roadside if you need to repair a tube.
 It varies from bike to bike and tyre to tyre, but usually, with tubeless you only need to remove a tyre to replace it when it is worn out, not to fix endless punctures.
 And unlike punctures, fitting a new tyre is usually done at a time of your choosing and in a tyre shop which has the know-how and tools, including a powerful compressor and lube to force the new tyre over the lips and into the rim’s groove with a nice ‘pop’.

 But to convert spoked tube rims to tubeless, this lip is actually a good thing and my 2008 Tenere (above) also had them on the back wheel.
 The front rim was normal which is a risk when converting to tubeless.
 But can it be any worse than a tubed tyre puncturing?
 Tubed tyres deflate faster and therefore more dangerously than tubeless tyres, so even without the safety lips or humps on the front, with tubeless you’re already ahead.
 But, as I found, you can get slow leakage along the seal.

 Pictured left: the top rim has no sealing lip; the lower rim does.
-Note also the angle of the tyre bead–rim interface surface; the lower rim with the lip is flat which helps make a better seal.
-The upper lipless rim slopes in making it easier to change by hand, but it won’t holed or seal a tubeless tyre half as well.
-I think my 2008 Tenere front-wheel sealing problems where because the rear wheel was like the lower rim – good for tubeless.
+Note also the angle of the tyre bead–rim interface; the lower rim with the lip is flat which helps make a better seal.
+The upper lipless rim slopes into the well making it easier to change by hand, but it won’t hold or seal a tubeless tyre half as well.
+I think my 2008 Tenere front-wheel sealing problems were because the rear wheel was like the lower rim – good for tubeless.
 The 21-inch front was like the upper rim; less good seal.
-This is quite common on 21s and I have spent hours online trying to track down a 21-inch alloy rim with the safely lips suited to running tubeless.
-It turns outTaiwan-based Giant – the biggest bicycle and motorcycle rim manufacture in the world – makes such a rim.
-In the UK CWC can get for £125 (2.15kg).